glitchybhavi/system-zero/README.md

-# system-zero
+# System Zero
-System Zero is an interactive visualization and simulation platform for learning Computer Architecture and Operating Systems concepts.
-It is built in React and is designed for students and developers exploring the inner workings of computing systems.
+System Zero is a zero setup, browser-based React application that functions as an interactive visualiser and educational tool for learning Computer Architecture and Operating Systems concepts, letting users watch a machine think in real time and build it from the ground up.